 A Couple of Rules

 Illegal drugs will not be tolerated on any trips.
-Possessing or using drugs not only contravenes the laws of the land but also puts the rest of the group at risk.
+Possessing or using drugs not only contravenes the laws of the land but also puts yourself and those around you at risk.
 Smoking marijuana and opium is a part of local culture in some parts of the world but is not acceptable for our travellers.
 Our philosophy of travel is one of respect towards everyone we encounter, and in particular the local people who make the world the special place it is.
 The exploitation of prostitutes is completely contrary to this philosophy.
-Our CEOs have the right to expel any member of the group if drugs are found in their possession or if they use prostitutes.

 Travel Insurance: Travel insurance is compulsory in order to participate on any of our trips.
-When travelling on a group trip, you will not be permitted to join the group until evidence of travel insurance has been sighted by your CEO, who will take note of your insurance details.
 When selecting a travel insurance policy please bear in mind that all clients must have medical coverage and that we require a minimum coverage of USD 200,000 for repatriation and emergency rescue.
 We strongly recommend that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.
 If you have credit card insurance we require proof of purchase of the trip (a receipt of credit card statement) with a credit card in your name.
 Contact your bank for details of their participating insurer, the level of coverage and emergency contact telephone number.

 Planeterra-The G Adventures Foundation